yellowmessenger/documentation/docs/platform_concepts/studio/train/add-faqs.md

 ### Test FAQs

-After adding and training the FAQs, you can test the FAQs on the preview bot.
+After adding and training the FAQs, you can test the FAQs on the preview AI-agent.

 To test the FAQs: